-- (a) has received deferred prosecution under Section 53.03, Family Code, for aggravated robbery or conduct defined as a felony offense in Title 5, Penal Code; - (b) has been found by a court or jury to have engaged in delinquent conduct under Section 54.03, Family Code, for conduct defined as aggravated robbery or a felony offense in Title 5, Penal Code; - (c) is charged with engaging in conduct defined as aggravated robbery or a felony offense in Title 5, Penal Code; - (d) has been referred to a juvenile court for allegedly engaging in delinquent conduct under Section 54.03, Family Code, for conduct defined as aggravated robbery or a felony offense in Title 5, Penal Code: - (e) has received probation or deferred adjudication for aggravated robbery or a felony offense under Title 5, Penal Code; - (f) has been convicted of aggravated robbery or a felony offense under Title 5, Penal Code; or - (g) has been arrested for or charged with aggravated robbery or a felony offense under Title 5, Penal Code, and - (2) the Board or the Board's designee determines that the student's presence in the regular classroom: - (a) threatens the safety of other students or teachers; - (b) will be detrimental to the educational process; or - (c) is not in the best interests of the District's students.
+- 1. the student: - a. has received deferred prosecution under Section 53.03, Family Code, for aggravated robbery or conduct defined as a felony offense in Title 5, Penal Code; - b. has been found by a court or jury to have engaged in delinquent conduct under Section 54.03, Family Code, for conduct defined as aggravated robbery or a felony offense in Title 5, Penal Code; - c. is charged with engaging in conduct defined as aggravated robbery or a felony offense in Title 5, Penal Code; - d. has been referred to a juvenile court for allegedly engaging in delinquent conduct under Section 54.03, Family Code, for conduct defined as aggravated robbery or a felony offense in Title 5, Penal Code; - e. has received probation or deferred adjudication for aggravated robbery or a felony offense under Title 5, Penal Code; - f. has been convicted of aggravated robbery or a felony offense under Title 5, Penal Code; or - g. has been arrested for or charged with aggravated robbery or a felony offense under Title 5, Penal Code, and

+- 2. the Board or the Board's designee determines that the student's presence in the regular classroom: - a. threatens the safety of other students or teachers; - b. will be detrimental to the educational process; or - c. is not in the best interests of the District's students.

-Title 5 felonies include criminal homicide; murder; capital murder; manslaughter; criminally negligent homicide; false imprisonment; kidnapping; aggravated kidnapping; indecency with a child; sexual assault; aggravated sexual assault; injury to a child, elderly individual, or disabled individual; abandoning or endangering a child; deadly conduct; terroristic threat; aiding suicide; or tampering with a consumer product.
+Title 5 felonies include bestiality; sexual coercion; criminal homicide; murder; capital murder; manslaughter; criminally negligent homicide; unlawful restraint; kidnapping; aggravated kidnapping; indecency with a child; sexual assault; aggravated assault; aggravated sexual assault; injury to a child, elderly individual, or disabled individual; abandoning or endangering a child; deadly conduct; terroristic threat; aiding suicide; or tampering with consumer product.